 SBA requires review of a franchise agreement, license agreement, membership agreement, co-op agreement, dealer agreement, jobber, or similar agreement to determine if an affiliation exists that would disqualify the applicant from the program.

 Does the small business need to create jobs?

-The SBA 504 loan program has economic development objectives to create or retain at least 1 job per every $75,000 (or per every $120,000 for manufacturing) of project debenture.
+The SBA 504 loan program has economic development objectives to create or retain at least 1 job per every $90,000 (or per every $140,000 for manufacturing and energy projects) of project debenture.
 However, this requirement can be waived under certain community or public policy goals.
 Please contact one of our knowledgeable business development officers for a list of these policy goals.